tikv/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 - Range: [0, +∞]
 - This parameter is used to set the inspect interval in the health check.
 Zero represents network inspect is disabled.
 It also represents the sensitivity and growth rate.
 When the `network-inspect-interval` is smaller, the more data is detected per unit time, and the score is likely to grow faster.

-`network-min-ttr`
+`network-recovery-duration`
 - Type: Integer
 - Default value: 5
 - Unit: min
 - Range: (0, +∞]
-- This parameter is used to set the minimun recovery time.
+- This parameter is used to set the network recovery duration.

+`max-network-slow-stores`
+- Type: integer
+- Default value: 1
+- Range: [0, +∞]
+- This parameter indicates how many slow stores can exist in the cluster at the same time.
+When the NetworkSlowScore of more than n tikvs reaches 100, tikvs in excess of `max-network-slow-stores` will not be considered as slow stores.

 `growth-factor` is not exposed as it is difficult to understand and quantify.

-Both `network-inspect-interval` and `network-min-ttr` will be set via `pd-ctl scheduler config slow-store-scheduler set`
+`network-inspect-interval` is a parameter in tikv-server, which is similar with [`inspect-interval`](https://docs.pingcap.com/tidb/dev/tikv-configuration-file/#inspect-interval) and `network-recovery-duration` will be set via `pd-ctl scheduler config evict-slow-store-scheduler set`

 ## Drawbacks

-PD -> TiKV health check can't handle the situation that the problematic tikv is only experiencing network problems with other tikv nodes, but the network is normal with the pd nodes.
+PD <-> TiKV health check can't handle the situation that the problematic tikv is only experiencing network problems with other tikv nodes, but the network is normal with the pd nodes.
 TiKV <-> TiKV health check will resolve this problem.

+All tikv scores go up when PD has network problems.

 ## Alternatives